-That is life as a mother these days.
-A head full of information, clicking from tab to tab all day long, shifting from: “what time is it, do I have time for yoga, no, bugger (insert guilt), what day is it, do the kids have swimming/library/homework/soccer/ballet/a cold (insert another run of thoughts related to what needs to be done/packed/arranged for all those), have we run out of porridge/bread/butter, what am I going to put in lunchboxes, did that email come in, do I need fuel in the car, what meetings are on today, did I replace the shoelaces in those school shoes, shit no I didn’t, bugger, bad mother, what am I going to wear, not that won’t fit (insert bad feeling here), what’s the weather like, what’s in the wash, bugger the washing basket is full, don’t forget to put a load on and DON’T FORGET TO HANG IT OUT TODAY….” and that’s all in the first couple of minutes of being out of bed.
+That is life as a working mother these days.
+A head full of information, clicking from tab to tab all day long, shifting from: “what time is it, do I have time for yoga, no, bugger (insert guilt), what day is it, do the kids have swimming/library/homework/soccer/ballet/a cold (insert another run of thoughts related to what needs to be done/packed/arranged for all those), have we run out of porridge/bread/butter, what am I going to put in lunchboxes, did that email come in, do I need fuel in the car, what meetings are on today, did I replace the shoelaces in those school shoes, shit no I didn’t, bugger, bad mother, what am I going to wear, no that won’t fit (insert bad feeling here), what’s the weather like, what’s in the wash, bugger the washing basket is full, don’t forget to put a load on and DON’T FORGET TO HANG IT OUT TODAY….” and that’s all in the first couple of minutes of being out of bed.

 If I ask my husband what size shoes the kids take, he would wonder why I was asking him, because it’s not something he needs to know, is it?
 But I need to know.
 Along with a trillion other details that come together to make life tick over every day.

 Sound familiar?
-I bet it does because I hear it all the time.
-From clients who need clarity.
-Who need some head space.
-From people looking for someone to tell them what to do because they never seem to be able to find the space for a single thought at a time in order to make their own decisions.
+I bet it does because I hear it all the time from women who can’t seem to find clarity on anything and need some head space.
+And from people looking for someone to tell them what to do because they never seem to be able to find the space for a single thought at a time in order to make their own decisions.